ruck-45/Emotion_Detection_Through_CNN/README.md

 The  test_CNN Notebook contains implementing CNN model trained model to use camera nad detect Emotions.

-The expression_detection_model.h5 is the saved CNN module. the zip file contains all Train And Test Data used to train the CNN model.
+The expression_detection_model.h5 is the saved CNN module. face-expression-recognition-dataset from kaggle is used to train the CNN used here.